Confucius: China's great sage

 Confucius 孔子 [23 Aug 551 BCE - 479 BCE]

 No guide to China would be complete without a fulsome mention of Confucius.
 He lived in the Warring States period of the Zhou dynasty.
-Every town used to have its temple with red walls dedicated to Confucius 孔庙 kǒng miào or 文庙 wén miào.
+Every town used to have a temple with red walls dedicated to Confucius, these were called 孔庙 kǒng miào or 文庙 wén miào.
+Every place which had a legend of a visit by Confucius would have a shrine and attract many visitors.

 Born at Qufu in Shandong Province he traveled widely among the kingdoms offering advice to rulers who all refused his help but gathered a dedicated band of disciples.
-It was his followers who had more impact, some took up appointments and promulgated his views of wise governance.
+It was his followers who had more impact, some took up appointments and promulgated his views on wise governance.
 Confucianism is not a religion in the same sense that Islam and Christianity are; but Confucius is revered far more than just an ordinary philosopher such as Socrates ➚.
 This reverence is due in part to the fact that he managed to live up to his own strict principles.
+For example he was the only one who followed the ancient rites on the death of his mother.
+It should be noted that the religion is not termed Confucianism in China, - that is a western name - the much more neutral term 儒教 Rú jiào ‘literati teaching’ is used, in other words the study made by the educated élite.

 His name in Chinese is 孔子 kǒng zǐ or 孔夫子 kǒng fū zǐ meaning “Master Kong”.
 As with many Chinese names the English version Confucius has evolved from the Wade-Giles system of writing his name phonetically with English sounds.
 Kong is the family name and his descendents (now at the 83rd generation) still live at his home town of Qufu and claim the longest documented family tree in the world.
 Every year his birthday on 23rd August is honored as a minor national festival throughout China and beyond.